Bazalbuilder/Aegis/README.md

-# Aegis
+# Aegis (Aegis Security)
-A collection of security utilities for exploit detection and experience moderation.
-Created for the Roblox platform.
+A scripting library that has many features for anticheat and moderation.

-**This repository is in development.
+**This repository is in development and is therefore a Work-in-Progress.
 Not all changes are final.**

 ## Installation